 Your baby may need a glucose and water mixture as an early feeding.
 Or your baby may

-need glucose given into a vein (intravenously or IV).
+need glucose given into a vein by IV (intravenously).
 Your baby’s healthcare provider

-will closely watch his or her blood sugar levels.
+will closely watch the baby's blood sugar levels.
 This is done in case your baby’s

 blood sugar levels drop too low.

 Your baby may need oxygen or a breathing machine to breathe better.